Zagreb Travel Guide 2025: Best Things to Do, Where to Stay & Local Tips

 🌿 Safety in Zagreb & Croatia

 Zagreb — just like the rest of Croatia — is considered one of the safest destinations in Europe.
-You can walk around comfortably during the day and night, and crime rates are remarkably low.
-For a deeper look, see our guide: Is Croatia Safe to Travel?
+You can walk comfortably during the day and at night, and crime rates remain exceptionally low.
+For a deeper overview, see our full guide: Is Croatia Safe to Travel?

-Still, like every popular tourist destination, a few common scams and tourist tricks can appear in busy areas.
-To stay fully informed and avoid unwanted surprises, read our guide: Common Scams in Croatia .
+Still, like every popular destination, a few common scams and tourist tricks may appear in busy areas.
+Stay informed and avoid surprises with our guide: Common Scams in Croatia .

 Whether you’re here for history, food, design, nightlife, or simply that soft, local rhythm that makes Zagreb feel warm and inviting — the city welcomes you with open arms and a hint of quiet magic.